rust-lang/book/src/ch14-02-publishing-to-crates-io.md

         Blue,
     }

-    /// The secondary colors according to the RYB color model. pub enum SecondaryColor {
+    /// The secondary colors according to the OGP color model. pub enum SecondaryColor {
         Orange,
         Green,